IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 Besides the code that glues together the single pieces, any developer needs to describe used dependencies for the Maven-based build system.
 As is familiar to any Maven user, this happens inside the "Project Object Model" (POM) living in ``pom.xml`` at the root of the project repository.
 Recursive and convergent dependency resolution makes dependency management with Maven very easy.
-But sometimes, in projects with many complex dependencies like the Dataverse software, you have to help Maven make the right choices.
+But sometimes, in projects with many complex dependencies like the Dataverse Software, you have to help Maven make the right choices.

 Terms